Wilson T. Bell

 EducationPhD, University of Toronto, 2011

 PublicationsRecent peer-reviewed publications:

 "Tomsk Regional Identity and the Legacy of the Gulag and Stalinist Repression," Chapter 9 of Russia's Regional Identities, edited by Edith Clowes, Ani Kokobobo and Gisela Erbsloh.
-New York: Routledge, forthcoming (2017).
+London: Routledge, 2018.

 "Forced Labor on the Home Front: The Gulag and Total War in Western Siberia, 1940-45," Chapter 6 of The Soviet Gulag: Evidence, Interpretation, and Comparison, edited by Michael David-Fox (University of Pittsburgh Press, 2016): 114-135.